-Earlier, the time spent using public library services was discussed, and the average time spent per visit was shown to be 63 minutes per remote online visit, 29 minutes per inperson online visit and 52 minutes per other in-person visit (see Table 45 and related discussion on p.
-49).
+Earlier, the time spent using public library services was discussed, and the average time spent per visit was shown to be 63 minutes per remote online visit, 29 minutes per inperson online visit and 52 minutes per other in-person visit (see Table 45).

 The time that would be spent accessing and using alternative sources is much larger in all cases: 2.67 hours versus 63 minutes on average for remote online visit alternatives; 1.45 hours versus 29 minutes for in-person online visit alternatives; and 1.65 hours versus 52 minutes for other in-person visit alternatives.
-A significant proportion of all alternative sources would require spending over one hour accessing and using them: 64 percent of remote online alternatives, and 38% for both in-person online and other inperson alternatives.
-Table 53
+A significant proportion of all alternative sources would require spending over one hour accessing and using them: 64 percent of remote online alternatives, and about 38 percent for both in-person online and other in-person alternatives.
+(Table 53)